David-LeK/vietnamese-historical-events/README_en.md

 Events are aggregated from various sources across the Internet.

+You can access the web version here: https://david-lek.github.io/vietnamese-historical-events/

 ## 📜 Event Selection Criteria

 This repository prioritizes aggregating and selecting events based on the following standardized criteria: